Archive for February, 2016

 It’s remarkable to see so many companies – whether food retailers like McDonald’s and Costco, or major agricultural producers like Smithfield – recognizing that animal welfare matters, and making major adjustments in their business models to adapt to that reality.
 At the same time, many animal agriculture trade associations, with the notable exception of United Egg . . .

-Today, we officially release our 2015 annual report.
-I hope you’ll read it and take pride in the extraordinary progress we are making across such a wide range of problem areas for animals.
-Below, I’ve drawn some language from my essay in the report to give you a flavor of our biggest accomplishments for last . . .
+EDITOR’S NOTE: GOOD NEWS!
+The HSUS and the New York Blood Center have announced an agreement to provide long-term sanctuary for the Liberian chimpanzees.
+READ THE UPDATE » Today, we officially release our 2015 annual report.
+I hope you’ll read it and take pride in the extraordinary progress we are making across such a wide . . .

 Today, there’s a new and very big name pledging to join the cage-free movement: IHOP, the enormous breakfast restaurant chain known for its stacks of pancakes and variety of omelets.
 Following discussions between The HSUS and DineEquity – which owns both IHOP and Applebee’s – the company has pledged to phase out all eggs from caged hens in these restaurants’ supply chain in favor . . .

 It was a bitterly cold day in Kalamazoo, Michigan, yesterday when HSUS experts and local law enforcement authorities arrived at the property of a previously convicted dogfighter, Kelvin Eric Thomas.
 The HSUS was instrumental in Thomas’s arrest just three years back, rescuing 32 dogs from his property.
 This time round, Kalamazoo law enforcement officials found dogfighting . . .